ros2/ros2_documentation/source/Contact.rst

 <Placeholder link to new "Reporting an issue" article>

-.. note:: If you have a private, sensitive, or security issue, contact us directly at `<mailto:ros@osrfoundation.org>`_
+.. note:: If you have a private, sensitive, or security issue, email us directly at `ros@rosfoundation.org <mailto:ros@osrfoundation.org>`_.

 .. _discussion-boards:
 Discussing ideas and best practices